ga-con/thuchoang90.github.io.old/fpgaguide.md

 	f. select the RS pins: 25:24
 	g.
 OK to write data to the flash
 	h. finally, right-click again on the xc7vx485t_0 and select Boot from Configuration Memory Device

-## I. b) DE4 & TR4

-Both DE4 and TR4 FPGA boards share the same programming procedure.

-Power on the board, plugin the cable, then open Quartus and click on the 'Programmer' icon *(or in the top menu -> Tool -> Programmer)*.
-A Programmer window will appear:

-	a.
-Check the 'Hardware Setup..' on the top-left to see if it recognized the usb port or not.
-	   If it shows 'No hardware..' then your computer not yet recognizes the cable.
-	   If it shows 'USB-Blaster [USB-x]' then okay to continue
-	b.
-Click 'Auto Detect' then choose the first one of 'EP4SGX230' then hit 'OK'
-	c.
-Double-click on the <none> in the tab 'File' and browse to the .sof file
-	d.
-Tick on the 'Program/Configure' then hit 'Start' to program the board, and wait for it to finish

 # II.
 Debug with GDB via JTAG